tomtran90/CarND-Traffic-Sign-Classifier-P2/README.md

+#### 3. Training
-#### 3. To train the model, I used an Adam optimizer, with a learning rate of 0.001, batch size of 128, and 70 epochs.
+To train the model, I used an Adam optimizer, with a learning rate of 0.001, batch size of 128, and 70 epochs.
 Adam is a good optimizer that combines the benefits of momentum with the benefits of dynamic learning rate from RMSProp.
 The training seems to plateau after 20 epochs.
 So training 70 epochs was not necessary.

+#### 4. Results
-#### 4. My final model results were:
+My final model results were:
 * training and validation accuracies are between .94 and .96
 * test set accuracy of .93